Can plants grow with LED lights?

 Artificial grow lights can be beneficial for growing any plant indoors, but not every plant responds to it the same way.

-But are LED lights any good to grow houseplants or should you use natural sunlight or revert to grow lights?
+But are LED lights good for growing houseplants, or should you use natural sunlight or revert to grow lights?

 We get commissions for purchases made through links in this post.

-Plants can survive under regular LED lights, but they will only grow well under LED grow lights.
-The difference between a standard LED light and LED grow lights is that grow lights are designed to provide Photosynthetic Active Radiation (PAR) which the plant uses for photosynthesis.
-Plants need a light spectrum of 400-700nm for photosynthesis to happen.
+Plants can survive under regular LED lights, but they will grow much better under LED grow lights.
+The difference between a standard LED light and LED grow lights is that grow lights are designed to provide Photosynthetic Active Radiation (PAR), which the plant uses for photosynthesis.
+Plants need a light spectrum of 400-700nm for photosynthesis.
 This is done with a combination of blue light and red light.
 Hence, the regular white LEDs have little effect on a plant’s growth rate.

 What Grow Lights to Buy?

-If you are looking for grow lights that do not look like grow lights you can check out the Soltech grow lights that you can buy directly from TheSill.
-They come in 20w and the more powerful 40w version and are available in timeless black or white.
+If you want to grow lights that do not look like grow lights, you can check out the Soltech grow lights that you can buy directly from TheSill.
+They come in 20w and the more powerful 40w versions and are available in timeless black or white.

-There are fantastic grow lights available on Amazon such as the Mars Hydro series if you want to buy a serious grow light with sufficient power and light emission.
+Amazon has fantastic grow lights, such as the Mars Hydro series.
+If you want to buy a serious grow light with sufficient power and light emission

-With the Ts1000 you can be 100% sure that you provide enough light for your plants.
+With the Mars Hydro TS1000, you can be 100% sure you provide enough light for your plants.

 You might even have to dim it.